If It Happened Onchain, Did It Happen In Real Life?

 Onchain, in the world of decentralized finance (DeFi, the real domain of crypto), the more trivial the transaction, the more final it is, and the more code is de facto law.
 Simply because it's not worth physically disputing.
 Even if your grievance is justified, there are many steps and costs to getting state-backed violence to effect a reversal.
 Litigation, lawsuits, cross-border enforcement… these are all quite expensive and time consuming.

-What constitutes a disputed “high stakes” event is essentially a cost-benefit analysis of what goes into getting your money back, and if the ROI of that effort is positive.
+What constitutes digital permanence for a “high stakes” event is essentially a cost-benefit analysis of what goes into getting your money back, and if the ROI of that effort is positive.

 The cost to litigate and enforce is basically the hurdle rate for high-stakes vs low-stakes outcomes and which law it follows.
 If the onchain transaction is below the hurdle rate, code is law; if it’s above the hurdle rate, men with guns is law.

-Even if an event was illicit, if it was for less than several million dollars or so it’s probably final.
+Even if an event was illicit, if it was for less than several million dollars, or so it’s probably final.
 Code is law for the small stuff, because it’s not worth the cost and effort to recoup it, so it slips through the cracks.
-The pragmatics just aren’t there to escalate.
+The pragmatics just aren’t there to contest it.

-For small-to-medium-size potatoes, code is law; because code is essentially a default judgement that cannot be practically undone by men with guns.
+For small-to-medium potatoes, code is law; because code is essentially a default judgement that isn't worth the time for men with guns.

 The state has resource constraints.
 You have cost constraints.
 When the stakes are low, code decides the outcome, because what are you going to do about it?